bernardjhuang/gamerunnersnews/_posts/*2014-11-1-loopers-kassadin.md

 ![Looper's Kassadin](/images/content/kassadin.png)

-Previous to his re-work in March of 2014, Kassadin was a mid-lane permaban for his ridiculously high mobility, solid laning and late-game scalling in just about every competitive scene on the planet.
+Previous to his re-work in March of 2014, **Kassadin** was a mid-lane permaban for his ridiculously high mobility, solid laning and late-game scalling in just about every competitive scene on the planet.

-Since his rework, Kassadin hasn’t really found a true home – while some players such as Fnatic’s xPeke continued to try him out in the mid-lane, with mixed results, Kassadin all but fell of the map as a top tier pick into the second half of 2014.
+Since his rework, Kassadin hasn’t really found a true home – while some players such as Fnatic’s **xPeke** continued to try him out in the mid-lane, with mixed results, Kassadin all but fell of the map as a top tier pick into the second half of 2014.
 Without the silence on his Null Sphere Kassadin was simply viewed as too inconsistent or risky a pick for the competitive level.

-However, one player has continued to pick Kassadin and has made it work – Samsung White’s top-laner, “Looper”.
+However, one player has continued to pick Kassadin and has made it work – Samsung White’s top-laner, Jang **“Looper”** Hyeong-seok.

 So what makes Kassadin a fit for the top lane, and how does Looper use the Voidwalker to the maximum potential?

 Let’s find out!

-## Why Kassadin?: Picks and Bans
+## Why Kassadin?
+Picks and Bans

 Before we jump into some games, I think it’s important to understand the situational nature of a top-lane Kassadin pick and what to look for when considering picking Kassadin in your own matches.

-Looper doesn’t pick Kassadin every game, and with good reason: he has a lot of direct counters and when playing from behind can be highly ineffective.
+Looper <u>doesn’t</u> pick Kassadin every game, and with good reason: he has a lot of direct counters and when playing from behind can be highly ineffective.
 Furthermore, he requires a lot of time and farm to become truly powerful and his early game is extremely vulnerable (especially pre-6).
 That being said if the situation is right Kassadin has the potential to completely take over a game if picked and played correctly.

 Let’s start by looking at a few pick and ban phases from the **2014 World Championship** and examine what cues Samsung White looks for before even hitting the Rift when considering Looper his Kassadin.